 Whether you're a black-diamond warrior or a couch-by-the-fire conqueror, the Northeast is your place for picture-perfect winter experiences.
 Those snow-sprinkled scenes you've seen in your mind?
 They're all here.
-Ski or toboggan with an ocean view in Maine (really!).
+Ski or toboggan with an ocean view in Maine (really!) or ice skate on the state's rinks and ponds.
 Wander through a real ice castle in New Hampshire.
 Show off your snowboarding tricks in Vermont.
 Treat your family to a snow tubing outing in Massachusetts.
 Challenge yourself on slopes where Olympians chased glory in New York.
 Glide through Pennsylvania state parks on nordic skis.
 Then, return to just the right hotel or inn, tucked within this winter wonderland, and dream of your next day's adventures.

 When to Go